kieran-mackle/AutoTrader/docs/pages/about.md

 for their own automated system.

+# Code Structure
+Flow chart to give overview of code and how everything runs

 ## Support

 If you need help, please don't hesitate to [open an issue](https://www.github.com/{{ site.github_user }}/{{ site.github_repo }}).